 Among U.S. heavy-duty truck segments, which account for more than 87 percent of actual diesel fuel usage, every major engine manufacturer supports B20 (a blend of 20 percent biodiesel to 80 percent petroleum diesel) in their new engines except for Daimler’s Detroit Diesel (which remains at B5).
 There have been more than 45 million miles recorded of successful, problem-free, real-world operation with B20 biodiesel blends in a wide variety of engines, climates and applications.

 The Alabama Clean Fuels Coalition hosted two free biodiesel workshops on April 10 and 11, in Bessemer and Montgomery.
-Those in attendance heard from experts who provided information and resources necessary to allow fleet managers to make the sound business decision to add biodiesel to improve their bottom line.
+Those in attendance heard from experts who provided information and resources necessary to allow fleet managers to make the sound business decision to add biodiesel to improve their bottom line and learn about the biodiesel industry overall.
 The workshops were an opportunity to open up an honest conversation to address any concerns about biodiesel.
 This fuel is a sound choice for municipalities, school districts, fuel distributors, service station owners – and all consumers.

 If Rudolf Diesel were around – he’d be there.